-If you wish, you can also run Windows side by side with Mac OS X v10.5 Leopard.
+You can also run Windows side by side with Mac OS X v10.5 Leopard if you wish.
 First, install Parallels Desktop for Mac or VMware Fusion, followed by Windows.
 You can then switch from Leopard to Windows as you please.

-Another great feature of Macs is that every significant piece of software, including Microsoft applications such as Office 2008, is available in a Mac version.
+Another great feature of Macs is that every significant software, including Microsoft applications such as Office 2008, is available in a Mac version.
 This is useful if you want to retain files on a Mac from your former PC.
-The Mac equivalent of the software enables you to continue using these files without having to abandon them.
+The Mac equivalent of the software enables you to continue using these files without abandoning them.

-The process of moving your files from a PC to a Mac is straightforward.
-Just download the files to a USB or FireWire hard drive, and then plug this into your Mac.
+Moving your files from a PC to a Mac is straightforward.
+Download the files to a USB or FireWire hard drive and then plug this into your Mac.
 Alternatively, use a network or ask your Apple shop to do the job.